 - Epetra.
 The package defines the basic classes for distributed matrices and vectors, linear operators and linear problems.
 Epetra classes are the common language spoken by all the Trilinos packages (even if some packages can "speak" other languages).
 Each Trilinos package accepts as input Epetra objects.
 This allows powerful combinations among the various Trilinos functionalities. - Triutils.
 This is a collection of utilities that are useful in software development.
 Here, we present a command line parser and a matrix generator, that are used throughout this document to define example matrices. - AztecOO.
 This is a linear solver package based on preconditioned Krylov methods.
 Aztec users will find that AztecOO supports all the Aztec interfaces and functionality, and also provides significant new functionality. - IFPACK.
-The package performs various incomplete factorizations, and is here used with AztecOO. - Teuchos.
+The package performs various incomplete factorizations, and is here used with AztecOO.

+- Teuchos.
 This is a collection of classes that can be essential for advanced code development. - ML.
 The algebraic multilevel and domain decomposition preconditioner package provides scalable preconditioning capabilities for a variety of problems.
-It is here used as a preconditioner for AztecOO solvers.

-- Amesos.
-The package provides a common interface to certain sparse direct linear solvers (generally available outside the Trilinos framework), both sequential and parallel. - NOX.
+It is here used as a preconditioner for AztecOO solvers. - Amesos.
+The package provides a common interface to certain sparse direct linear solvers (generally available outside the Trilinos framework), both sequential and parallel. - Anasazi.
+The package provides a common interface to parallel eigenvalue and eigenvector solvers, for both symmetric and non-symmetric linear problems. - NOX.
 This is a collection of nonlinear solvers, designed to be easily integrated into an application and used with many different linear solvers. - Didasko.
 This package contains all the examples reported in this tutorial.
 The sources of the examples can be found in the subdirectory <your-trilinos-home>/packages/didasko/examples.

-Table 1 gives a partial overview of what can be accomplished using Trilinos.
+Table 1.1 gives a partial overview of what can be accomplished using Trilinos.

 Remark 1.
 As already pointed out, Epetra objects are meant to be the "common language" spoken by all the Trilinos packages, and are a natural starting point.
 For new users, Chapters 2-4 are a prerequisite to the later chapters.
-Chapters 5 is not essential to understand Trilinos, but the functionalities there presented are used in this document as a starting point for many examples.
-One of the classes described in Chapter 8, the Teuchos::ParameterList, is later used in Chapters 9 and 10.
-Chapter 6 should be read before Chapters 7 and 9 (even if both IFPACK and ML can be compiled and run without AztecOO).
+Chapters 6 is not essential to understand Trilinos, but the functionalities there presented are used in this document as a starting point for many examples.
+One of the classes described in Chapter 9, the Teuchos::ParameterList, is later used in Chapters 10 and 11.
+Chapter 7 should be read before Chapters 8 and 10 (even if both IFPACK and ML can be compiled and run without AztecOO).